Zecat/anki-hanzi-quiz/README.md

 TODO add script to build the template and update a deck in anki

 ## Issues
 - no livereload with 'npm run serve'.
-Quick Fix => in webpack.config.js, comment the line with => new InlineChunkHtmlPlugin(HtmlWebpackPlugin, [/main/]),
+Quick Fix => in webpack.config.js, comment the line with => new HtmlWebpackInlineSourcePlugin(),